 - Stand-Alone AC units (1 device).
 Examples: Portable air conditioners, window air conditioners, floor mounted air conditioners, thru-the-wall air conditioners.

 - Split-System AC units (2 devices).
-Examples: Central air conditioners, wall mounted air conditioners, ceiling air conditioners.
+Examples: Central air conditioners, mini-split air conditioners, wall-mounted air conditioners, ceiling air conditioners.

 Stand-Alone AC Units (5 Different Types)

 In stand-alone AC units, both coils are inside one device (usually located inside the house).

 These types of AC units are:

 - Easier to install and move around (especially portable AC units).

 - Can be noisier (compressor is located inside the house).